hydro

 params Object

-Contains: type (aggr, disagg), interval (in minutes for both cases)
+Contains: type (aggr, disagg), interval (in minutes for both cases).

 data Array.<Object>

-Contains: data as 2D array in
+Contains: data as 2D array.

 Source: